RedstonePfalz/zitadel-php-client/Writerside/topics/start.md

 Here, you find the detailed documentation.
 There is also a [PHPDoc documentation](https://redstonepfalz.github.io/zitadel-php-client/phpdoc).

-Zitadel PHP Client is a simple PHP library for interact with Zitadel.
+Zitadel PHP Client is a simple PHP library for interacting with Zitadel.

 You can use it easily with Composer:
 ```Bash